 It is the responsibility of the University to demonstrate that all of its faculty members and teaching assistants, particularly those for whom English is not their native language, have communication skills adequate to make effective classroom presentations.
 Additionally, SACS will review records asserting that all faculty members and teaching assistants use English that is clear, concise and readily understood by the general population, particularly students.
-Formal assessment of proficiency procedures must be established for potential members of the faculty, and for faculty members and teaching assistant must use easily understood standard English in their oral and written presentations.
+Formal assessment of proficiency procedures must be established for potential members of the faculty, and for faculty members and teaching assistants currently employed.
+In general, all faculty members and teaching assistant must use easily understood Standard English in their oral and written presentations.
 The deans will ensure that the requisite language assessment has been completed using the following procedure.
 The dean will identify faculty members who are in need of improving their English proficiency.

-The Vice Chancellor for Academic Affairs shall appoint a language assessment panel.
+The Executive Vice President for Academic Affairs and Provost shall appoint a language assessment panel.
 The panel's membership will be composed of three faculty members, a member of the Faculty Senate, a member of the dean's council, a representative from the Office of Academic Affairs and three students.
 Faculty members determined by the assessment panel as needing to improve their English proficiency shall be referred to the Center for Excellence in Teaching and Learning.
 Include the following English Language Assessment policy statement on all faculty and teaching assistant vacancy announcements, as well as on other appropriate personnel materials, "Applicants who are non-native English speakers will be screened for English language proficiency."